 If You Go

 The National World War II Museum is located at 945 Magazine Street New Orleans, LA 70130.
 It’s open daily from 9 am to 5 pm.
 Tickets to the museum are $23 for adults, $20 for seniors and $14 for children, students and military with ID.
-Additional entry into Beyond All Boundaries and Final Mission are $5 each and a second day pass is an extra $6.
+Additional entry into Beyond All Boundaries and Final Mission are $5 each and a second-day pass is an extra $6.
+Order discounted tickets online here.

 The museum also has The American Sector restaurant and The Soda Shop for a quick bite.
 It also hosts events at Stage Door Canteen, including live music.